shunliz/AWS-certificate/vpc-faqs.md

 **Q. How much do VPC peering connections cost?**

 There is no charge for creating VPC peering connections, however, data transfer across peering connections is charged.
 See the Data Transfer section of the[EC2 Pricing page](http://amazonaws-china.com/ec2/pricing/)for data transfer rates.

+**Q. Do I need an Internet Gateway to use peering connections?**

+No. VPC peering connections do not require an Internet Gateway.

+**Q. Is VPC peering traffic within the region encrypted?**

+No. Traffic between instances in peered VPCs remains private and isolated – similar to how traffic between two instances in the same VPC is private and isolated.

+**Q. Is Inter-Region VPC Peering traffic encrypted?**

+Traffic is encrypted using modern AEAD \(Authenticated Encryption with Associated Data\) algorithms.
+Key agreement and key management is handled by AWS.

+**Q. How do DNS translations work with Inter-Region VPC Peering?**

+By default, a query for a public hostname of an instance in a peered VPC in a different region will resolve to a public IP address.
+Route 53 private DNS can be used to resolve to a private IP address with Inter-Region VPC Peering.

+**Q. Can I reference security groups across an Inter-Region VPC Peering connection?**

+No. Security groups cannot be referenced across an Inter-Region VPC Peering connection.

+**Q. Does Inter-Region VPC Peering support with IPv6?**

+No. Inter-Region VPC Peering does not support IPv6.

+**Q. Can Inter-Region VPC Peering be used with EC2-Classic Link?**

+No. Inter-Region VPC Peering cannot be used with EC2-ClassicLink.

+**Q. Are there AWS Services that cannot be used over Inter-Region VPC Peering?**

+Network Load Balancers, AWS PrivateLink and Elastic File System cannot be used over Inter-Region VPC Peering.